 In all seriousness, you can expect that any mention of Ford or horses in product management circles are the opening notes of a clarion call to banish focus groups and user research, break out your black turtleneck and dad jeans, and GO BUILD SOMETHING TRULY GREAT.

-PMs who rely solely on gut intuition to make product decisions (just to maintain the self-image of a lone wolf product genius) are setting themselves up to waste thousands of hours of combined team effort, developing products and features that no one wants or needs.
+PMs who rely solely on gut intuition to make product decisions (just to maintain the self-image of a lone wolf product genius) are setting themselves up to waste thousands of hours developing products and features that no one wants or needs.

-The Henry Ford camp peddles a false dichotemy — that either we can go build exactly what our users ask for, or we can lock ourselves in a room with a whiteboard, stack of post-its, and crate of Soylent, and commence innovating.
+The Henry Ford camp peddles a false dichotomy — that either we can go build exactly what our users ask for, or we can lock ourselves in a room with a whiteboard, stack of post-its, a crate of Soylent, and commence innovating.

 - They need to transport themselves/goods in less time — functional need